mrisher/smtp-sts/reporting.md

 new message header fields and extract MIME parts with the prescribed media type and filename, and ignore the rest.

-   The [@!RFC5322].Subject field for individual report submissions SHOULD conform to the following ABNF:
+   The [@!RFC5322].Subject field for report submissions SHOULD conform to the following ABNF:

     tlsrpt-subject = %s"Report" FWS               ; "Report"
                      %s"Domain:" FWS              ; "Domain:"